puhoshville/keepthis/README.md

 ### How to setup local memcached server

-I recommend you to use docker image for your first-time interactions with library:
+I recommend you to use docker image for your first-time interactions with the library:
 ```bash
 docker run -d --rm -p 11211:11211 memcached
 ```